Jennserene/Jennserene/README.md

 🌱 I’m currently working for 8th Light as a Crafter

+🗣️ I have a side gig as a Public Speaker

 💬 Ask me about Psychology, Astrophysics, or Gaming

 😄 Pronouns: they/them